HITECHCRIME/HC_SG134_Single_Bound/README.md

-smoke a pound on a single bound smoke a pound on a single bound smoke a pound on a single bound
+smoke a pound on a single bound smoke a pound on a single bound smoke a pound on a single bound smoke a pound on a single bound

-again with these pointless lessons precious caring turned away
+here again with these pointless lessons precious caring turned away atone for the things you say you mute or something i can't tell

-atone for the things you say you mute sometimes like the things you keep leavin' out!

-left it out ya
+sometimes like the things you keep leavin' out! following fresh on clues coz left it out ya

 ```